A Historical Look at New Year's Resolutions

 Sounds familiar?
 Many of us are still making that resolution today.
 So what's the secret to keeping it?
 Turns out, simply wanting to change is not enough; you need to make it stick.
 One way to do this is to share your resolution with others.

 "When you keep resolutions a secret, no one is going to check up on you.
-You're only accountable to yourself," says Joe Ferrari, professor of psychology at DePaul University in Chicago.
-He says that a party to publicly share your resolutions is an admirable way to ring in the New Year.
+You're only accountable to yourself," said Joe Ferrari, professor of psychology at DePaul University in Chicago.
+He noted that a party to publicly share your resolutions is an admirable way to ring in the New Year.
 Social media offers another avenue to let others in on your goals.

 Once you've involved others in your resolutions, what steps can you take to ensure that when they do check up on you, you have something positive to report?
 Here's some advice from the experts.